-The specific energy consumption in GWh being difficult to collect from non-EU investees, the Fund Manager opted to report the Fund's exposure to high impact climate sectors rather than the energy consumption of its portfolio in these sectors.
+The specific energy consumption in GWh being difficult to collect from non-EU investees, the Fund Manager opted to report its exposure to high impact climate sectors rather than the energy consumption of its portfolio in these sectors.

-Most of the investees of the Funds managed by the Fund Manager operate in the financial sector and do not classify as part of a high climate sector.
-As such, the Fund does not have direct exposure to companies active in high impact climate sectors.
+Most of the investees of the Funds operate in the financial sector and do not classify as part of a high climate sector.
+As such, the Funds do not have direct exposure to companies active in high impact climate sectors.

-The Fund Manager however reports in the table "Complementary indicators reported by the Fund Manager" the Fund's indirect exposure to high impact climate sectors through investments in FIs that themselves have exposure to high impact climate sectors.
+The Fund Manager however reports in the table "Complementary indicators reported by the Fund Manager" its indirect exposure to high impact climate sectors through investments in FIs that themselves have exposure to high impact climate sectors.
 The approach chosen is a weighted one: for a USD 1M Invested in a Financial Institution that has a 10% exposure to High Impact Climate sectors in its portfolio, only USD 0.1M will be counted in the "share of investments in high impact climate sectors".